Audit & Risk Committee

 Appointed 1 April 2022

-Since leaving PwC she has built a portfolio of non-executive roles and has served as Chair of the Audit Committee of Bupa’s UK insurance business, a non-executive director of Direct Line Insurance Group plc, a non-executive director of Retail Charity Bonds plc, as Chair of the Audit Committee of Miller Insurance Services LLP and as Treasurer of the Disasters Emergency Committee.
+Since leaving PwC she has built a portfolio of non-executive roles and has served as Senior Independent Director and Chair of the Audit Committee at Bupa, Chair of the Audit Committee of Bupa’s UK insurance business, a non-executive Director of Direct Line Insurance Group plc, a non-executive Director of Retail Charity Bonds plc, as Chair of the Audit Committee of Miller Insurance Services LLP and as Treasurer of the Disasters Emergency Committee.

 She is a member of the ICAEW.